kalisio/kaabah/docs/guides/understanding-kaabah.md

 **Kaabah** is designed to take advantage of Terraform Workspaces.
 Indeed, **Kaabah** relies on the [Terraform recommend practices](https://www.terraform.io/docs/enterprise/guides/recommended-practices/part1.html#the-recommended-terraform-workspace-structure) and assume a **Workspace** is used to store the required data needed to build and manage an infrastructure for a specific environment (staging, production...):
 * the configuration of the infrastructure.
 * the SSH private key to get connected to the infrastructure
-* the extensions to the services you want to be installed by **Kaabah**
 * the user scripts you want to be executed when creating the infrastructure
-* the SSH private key to get connected to the infrastructure
 * the Terraform states of the infrastructure.

 Starting from this premise, **Kaabah** lets you to manage as many clusters as your projects require.
 If we decide to name our workspaces with both the project name and its environment (i.e. dev, test...), we can sketch the following diagram to illustrate the overall functioning of **Kaabah**: